Ilias Karargyris

-Ilias Karargyris (Ηλίας Καραργύρης; born 29 June 2002) is a Greek professional footballer who plays as a goalkeeper for Super League 2 club Egaleo.
+Ilias Karargyris (Ηλίας Καραργύρης; born 29 June 2002) is a Greek professional footballer who plays as a goalkeeper for Super League 2 club Hellas Syros.

 Career

 Karargyris made his professional debut for Olympiacos in the 2019/20 season against OFI, playing barely 3 minutes after getting subbed on in place of Bobby Allain but still conceding only 2 minutes later.
-Olympiacos still managed to win 3-1.
+Olympiacos still managed to win 3–1.
 However, Karargyris had to wait a year in order to make his second appearance, this time against Asteras Tripolis in a Super League 2020/21 Play-Off game in which he was subbed on in the place of Konstantinos Tzolakis in the 83rd minute.
 This time Karargyris played 7 minutes and he managed to keep his first professional clean sheet after the game ended 0-0.